vippsas/vipps-developers/settlements/sftp-report-service/README.md

 **Please note:** Vipps can not add the SFTP key for you.
-If you do not have BankID, or you do not have the required permissions add the SSH key, you will need the administrator to do it for you, or to update your permissions on [portal.vipps.no](https://portal.vipps.no).
+If you do not have BankID, or you do not have the required permissions to add the SSH key, you will need the administrator to do it for you, or to update your permissions on [portal.vipps.no](https://portal.vipps.no).
 The administrator can create additional users on